Free SLA Uptime Calculator

 Frequently Asked Questions

-SLA uptime is calculated as (Total Time - Downtime) / Total Time × 100.
-Our calculator works backwards from the uptime percentage to show you the allowable downtime.
+SLA uptime is calculated as: (Total Time - Downtime) / Total Time × 100.
+For example, if a service is available for 875 hours out of 876 hours in a month, the uptime is (876-1)/876 × 100 = 99.886%.
+Our calculator works backwards - you enter the uptime percentage, and it calculates the allowable downtime.